-- If you are using a location-aware web browser, you can click the Find Me button to populate the latitude/longitude fields.
-This works well if you are viewing the Basic Settings page on a mobile device with built-in GPS. - If your node has an Internet connection available, the Show Map and Upload Data to AREDN Servers buttons will become active.
-The Show Map button will display a map
+• If you are using a location-aware web browser, you can click the Find Me button to populate the latitude/longitude fields.
+This works well if you are viewing the Basic Settings page on a mobile device with built-in GPS.

-- The Upload Data to AREDN Servers button will send your node information to an AREDN® server on the Internet.
+- If your node has an Internet connection available, the Show Map and Upload Data to AREDN Servers buttons will become active.
+The Show Map button will display a map that allows you to click the position where your node is located or to drag an existing location marker to a different spot on the map.
+Both of these actions will automatically update the latitude/longitude fields on the page. - The Upload Data to AREDN Servers button will send your node information to an AREDN® server on the Internet.
 By submitting this information you are agreeing to allow AREDN® to publish your node location on a public mapping service and utilize the information for other purposes such as statistical analysis.
 No sensitive data such as passwords are sent to the AREDN® servers.
 If you wish to remove your node location from the public mapping service, simply clear or erase your latitude/longitude values, click Apply Location Settings and then Upload Data to AREDN Servers. - Click the Apply Location Settings button after entering new location information on this page.
 The new settings become active without clicking the Save Changes button.